pkgxdev/pkgx/README.md

 * Why is it that you can have any version (*as long as its the latest*) but you have to to wait weeks for it?

-Introducing `tea`, the next generation, cross-platform package manager from the creator of [`brew`].
+Introducing `tea`, the next-generation, cross-platform package manager from the creator of [`brew`].

 &nbsp;